Ilé Malungo Capoeiragem

 Supporting our Ilê:

 We sustain our space and safeguard this practice through a solidarity-based contribution system designed to keep participation accessible.
-These contributions can be used to cover weekly or monthly classes:
+These contributions can be used to cover weekly or monthly classes.
+Our monthly cost is related to the venue hire of £20 per class.

 £10–£25: For those whose essential needs are comfortably met and who are able to contribute more towards sustaining the community.